cetzz/test_LN/README.md

 The documentation below assumes you are prepending the Base URL to the endpoints in order to make requests.

+   **IMPORTANT!** If you want to expose the API to a network, for example, your Wi-Fi network, you should change 'localhost' for your current IP.

 ## Authentication
 This API doesn't have any authentication, as it is an open API.
 But only GET is supported.